apify/apify-docs/docs/actors/paid_actors.md

 ## When will I be charged for the actor rental?

 You always prepay the actor rental for the following month.
 The first payment happens when the trial expires, and then recurs monthly.
-When you open the actor in the Apify console, you will see when the next rental payment is due and you will also receive a notification when it happens.
+When you open the actor in the Apify Console, you will see when the next rental payment is due and you will also receive a notification when it happens.

 **Example**: You activate a 7-day trial of an actor at **noon of April 1, 2021**.
 If you don't turn off auto-renewal, you will be charged at **noon on April 8, 2021**, then **May 8, 2021**, and so on.